Sixx:A.M.: Touring and Prayers for the Damned, Vol. 1 and Prayers for the Blessed, Vol. 2 (2015–2017)

-The band made their Japanese debut at the Nippon Budokan on February 19, 2015 as part of VampPark Fest, hosted by the rock band Vamps.
+The band made their Japanese debut at the Nippon Budokan on February 19, 2015, as part of VampPark Fest, hosted by the rock band Vamps.

-On April 27th, 2015, they performed their 10th live show with a full set at the Best Buy Theater in Times Square, NYC.
+On April 27, 2015, they performed their 10th live show with a full set at the Best Buy Theater in Times Square, NYC.

 In July 2015, Sixx stated that Sixx:A.M. planned to release two new albums and do a worldwide tour in 2016.
 Also in 2015, Ashba left his other band, Guns N' Roses, to focus solely on Sixx:A.M.

-On March 1, 2016 Sixx:A.M released a single called "Rise," the details of the first of their two newly recorded albums, Prayers for the Damned, and dates for a new US tour scheduled to take place during April and May 2016.
+On March 1, 2016, Sixx:A.M released a single called "Rise," the details of the first of their two newly recorded albums, Prayers for the Damned, and dates for a new US tour scheduled to take place during April and May 2016.
 "Rise" debuted live in an acoustic format with no PA at an invite-only session at the Sanctum Soho Hotel in London, England on February 23 ("Stars" from the Modern Vintage album and "Life Is Beautiful" from The Heroin Diaries Soundtrack were also played).
 Pre-orders for the album started on March 4, and the album was released on April 29.
 The second of the two albums is, Prayers for the Blessed, Vol. 2, was released on November 18.

 In October 2017, Sixx:A.M. released a tenth anniversary edition of their debut album The Heroin Diaries Soundtrack to commemorate its tenth anniversary and Nikki Sixx's biography of the same name.
-The re-release additionally contained three re-imagined tracks, including the songs "Life Is Beautiful, "Accidents Can Happen", and "Girl With Golden Eyes".
+The re-release additionally contained three re-imagined tracks, including the songs "Life Is Beautiful", "Accidents Can Happen", and "Girl With Golden Eyes".

-In February 2018, Michael and Ashba created a new band, Pyromantic while announcing that Sixx:A.M was on hiatus.
+In February 2018, Michael and Ashba created a new band, Pyromantic, while announcing that Sixx:A.M was on hiatus.

-HITS and hiatus (2019–2021)
+HITS and dissolution (2019–2021)

-In March 2019, Sixx announced the band had recorded four new songs and also announced that they will release a greatest hits album.
+In March 2019, Sixx announced the band had recorded four new songs and also announced that they working on a greatest hits album.
 By September they released their first song in three years, "Talk to Me", in support of the #TalktoMe campaign against opioid addiction.

 On August 22, 2020, the band returned with a remix of "Maybe It's Time", featuring various guest artists, for Artists for Recovery, a global recovery initiative.
 The song is also included on the Sno Babies soundtrack.

-On August 27, 2021, the band announced their greatest hits album entitled Hits, which would include a radio mix of "Talk to Me" and three unheard songs, along with remixes of two of their past album tracks.
+In August 2021, the band announced their greatest hits album entitled Hits, which would include a radio mix of "Talk to Me" and three unheard songs, along with remixes of two of their past album tracks.
 It was released on October 22.

 In October 2021, Michael said in an interview with Metal On Loud that the band has no plans of touring or writing new material after their hits album will be released.
 He said, "we never know what we're gonna do in the future, but for now, we're looking at this and saying, 'This [the Hits album] is a good way to wrap this up.'"